Captain4LK/Postal/README.md

 # Postal

-## Changes from the original source release
+## Changes from original source release

 * 64 bit support
+* moved coat color and player name to new submenu